OctopusDeploy/docs/docs/deploying-applications/certificates/tomcat-certificate-import.md

 The `Certificate SNI hostname` field defines the hostname that the deployed certificate will map to.
 If left blank, this value is assumed to be `_default_`, which is the default value for the `defaultSSLHostConfigName` attribute on the `<Connector>` element.

-For example, When set to the hostname `example.org`, the certificate being deployed will be used to secure requests to URLs like `https://example.org`.
+For example, when set to the hostname `example.org`, the certificate being deployed will be used to secure requests to URLs like `https://example.org`.

 :::hint
 Defining the `Certificate SNI hostname` field will result in an error when deploying to Tomcat 8 and below.